gbdev/pandocs/src/Four_Player_Adapter.md

 begin sending data packets and the transmission phase RATE and SIZE settings take effect.

 The following chart is an example of switching from ping to transmission phase.
-- The SIZE setting is 1, meaning a total packet size of 4 bytes (1 x 4).
+- The SIZE setting is 1, meaning a total packet size of 4 bytes (1×4).
 - Only the Player 1 Game Boy is connected in this example
-- Note: When a byte in the DMG-07 column is received the matching byte in the Reply column should be loaded into the [SB] register as a reply that will be transmitted during the next serial transfer.
+- Note: When a byte in the DMG-07 column is received the matching byte in the Reply column should be loaded into the SB register as a reply that will be transmitted during the next serial transfer.

 Packet Byte | Received From<br>DMG-07 | Game Boy reply sent <br>during next transfer | Meaning